nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Examples:**

-_Deleting the card in th deck with an index of 2._
+_Deleting the card in the deck with an index of 2._
 ```
 delete 2
 ```

-#### To Note:
-1. Index must be positive integer.
-2. Index cannot exceed size of the deck.

 #### Expected Outputs:
 1. User Input: